 While call center staff frequently only have access to training that will lead to other call center positions, at AT&T, ambitious employees are taking advantage of training programs that hold the potential to lead them from the call center to entry-level programming and data management jobs.
 The potential to move up within AT&T or to eventually find a higher paying position at a competitive company is great.

-Recognizing that employee’s time is limited, AT&T’s nanodegrees have been carefully designed to respond to the needs of working adult employees.
+Recognizing that employee’s time is limited, AT&T’s nano degrees deployed through their LMS, have been carefully designed to respond to the needs of working adult employees.
 In short, they recognize that bite-sized modular courses are a better fit for employees whose time is already stretched.
-However, rather than simply offer courses focused on helping employees do their existing job better, AT&T is offering series of courses that are designed to prepare workers to enter new positions—ones that can move the company forward with a skilled and educated twenty-first century workforce.
+However, rather than simply offer courses focused on helping employees do their existing job better, AT&T is offering series of courses that are designed to prepare workers to enter new positions—ones that can move the company forward with a skilled and educated twenty-first-century workforce.

 Partnering with Higher Education